ConorCorp/doc-docx-to-pdf/README.md

 # doc-docx-to-pdf

-Quick Action for macOS to turn a batch of DOC &amp; DOCX files into a pdf in the same folder.
+Quick Action for macOS to turn one file or a batch of DOC &amp; DOCX files into a pdf in the same folder.

 ## Requirements